Company Research Scope

 Downside Risks

-- Execution/launch risk: Delays or anomalies could push revenue and erode confidence.
+- Execution/launch risk: Delays in launch, commissioning, gateway readiness, or integration could push revenue out.

 Valuation Metrics